Public Spaces Protection Order (PSPO)

 - No nuisance behaviour relating to alcohol.

-- No racing of, conducting time trials with, or exercising of a horse and horse-drawn vehicle on any dual carriageway
+- No racing of, conducting time trials with, or exercising of a horse and horse-drawn vehicle on any dual carriageway.

-In Horsham town centre an additional condition is:
+In Horsham town centre additional conditions are:

 - No unauthorised access or nuisance behaviour on buildings or street furniture.